 By Chamberland from Belleville, Ontario

 Use white vinegar, spray it on and then wipe or scrub. it works and is safer than bleach.
 With the curtains I would soak them in water and vinegar.

 Manny from Aussieland

 If you're going to use bleach to remove the mildew stains you need to make sure you can completely rinse all bleach residue off or the canvas could deteriorate & start to fall.
 The owner's manual to our Starcraft suggest bleach but I don't see how I could thoroughly rinse it out when the affected areas are attached to the ends of the beds & are over the kitchen pullout.
-Other site recommend hydrogen peroxide some straight others in a 50/50 solution with water while others recommend rubbing alcohol.
-I think I am going to give peroxide a try on ours.

 From anything I've read, you should not use bleach.
 It is harsh and can cause damage.
 Apparently, Lemon Mold and Mildew Cleaner is great from Bass Pro Shops.

 I would like to know how to take mould out of tent trailer canvas.

 Hello!
 I do not know 100% how to prevent it unless you can put it away 100% dry and usually they're even a little damp...but....i do know how to clean it!

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.